 D&I research findings

-Despite an increasing focus on diversity and inclusion practices in recent years, the research has revealed that only half of Aussie workers believe their employers have successfully established a diverse and inclusive culture.
+Despite an increasing focus on diversity and inclusion practices in recent years, the research has revealed that only half of the Aussie workers believe their employers have successfully established a diverse and inclusive culture.

-Our research indicates organisations need to better define their strategy here, putting in place clear channels of communications to foster inclusion, promote broader perspectives and drive diverse thinking.
+Our research indicates organisations need to define their strategy better here, putting in place clear channels of communications to foster inclusion, promote broader perspectives and drive diverse thinking.

-This agenda needs to be driven across all levels of the business because, far too often, it's communicated externally and not executed internally.
+This plan needs to be driven across all levels of the business because, far too often, it's communicated externally and not executed internally.
 This results in employees feeling excluded from the conversation, ultimately impacting their work satisfaction and your business.

-Once in the job, close to half are calling on employers to deliver clear channels for communication and feedback as well as concrete and meaningful actions in relation to these issues.
+Once in the job, close to half are calling on employers to deliver clear channels for communication and feedback as well as concrete and meaningful actions about these issues.

 creating a sense of inclusion